 In the meantime, you can use thrifted or secondhand pieces.
 Or just make do without a few items until you save up for the exact piece that you l-o-v-e.

 Our answer — that’s okay… and in some ways even better!
 Like the furniture, it’s important to note how you live and how your home’s style evolves before making such a permanent decision.
 Yes, it would be super convenient to get all “building” projects done right away but when money is tight, the built-in can easily wait because it’s something that can be added later without an unbearable mess.
 Heck, Casey got her whole entertainment center installed in one day… with a very minimal mess!
+And Bridget’s fireplace built-ins only took a weekend.
 We would encourage people to save up and when the time comes, splurge on the design and size you’ll love forever.